sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-shell-setupwindowsfeatures.md

 # WindowsFeatures

-`WindowsFeatures` specifies whether to show entry points for Internet Explorer®, Media Center, Windows Media Player, and Windows Mail.
+`WindowsFeatures` specifies whether to show entry points for Internet Explorer, Media Center, Windows Media Player, and Windows Mail.

 **Important**
 Using these settings to remove components that do not exist in the image will cause Windows Setup to fail.

-This setting has no effect on Server Core installations of Windows Server® 2008, Windows Server 2008 R2, and Windows Server 2012.
+This setting has no effect on Server Core installations of Windows Server 2008, Windows Server 2008 R2, and Windows Server 2012.

 ## Child Elements